TLDR

 General Visual Requirements

-- The button must be clearly legible and labeled with "Withdraw from contract" (Vertrag widerrufen) or suitable equivalent.
+- The button must be clearly labeled with "Withdraw from contract" (Vertrag widerrufen) or suitable equivalent.

 - It must be permanently available throughout the entire withdrawal period (the cooling-off period, typically 14 days).

-- It must be prominently displayed and easily accessible — visually distinguished from standard navigation links, reachable from every sub-page of the store.
+- It must be prominently displayed and easily accessible - visually distinguished from standard navigation links, reachable from every page of the store.

-- Requiring consumers to register before accessing the withdrawal function is not permitted.
+- Requiring consumers to register / login before accessing the withdrawal function is not permitted.
 Hidden or hard-to-access implementations - not permitted

 A clearly labeled link also satisfies the requirement - not just a standard button, ex. footer link.